wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 The current proposal does not require a cycle-detecting garbage collector as the linearity of continuations guarantees that there are no cycles in continuation objects.
-In theory, we could do without any garbage collection at all if we took seriously the idea that failure to use a continuation constitutes a bug in the producer.
-In practice, we expect that for many systems the only feasible way to ensure that continuations are always used (or at least deallocated) is to use some form of garbage collection, such as a reference counting.
-Thus, in practice, we envisage Wasm implementations relying on some form of garbage collection, even if it is just based on reference counting.
+In theory, we could do without any automated memory management at all if we took seriously the idea that failure to use a continuation constitutes a bug in the producer.
+In practice, we expect that for many systems the only feasible way to ensure that continuations are always used (or at least deallocated) is to use some form of automated memory management, such as a reference counting.

-### Static Control Tag Dispatch
+### Linear vs Constant Time Dispatch

-SL: This heading is misleading as both forms of dispatch discussed here are dynamic!
-The question is really one of linear vs constant-time dynamic dispatch.

-The instruction `cont.suspend` is designed to perform dynamic dispatch on its provided control tag as an invocation of `cont.suspend` cannot in general know a priori which stacks (if any) in the active chain handles its supplied control tag.
-A compelling aspect of dynamic dispatch is that it is a conservative extension to Wasm in the sense that it does not alter any existing instructions or types.
-It also enables control abstractions to be composed in a modular way, as is.
-A potential problem is that dynamic dispatch can incur a linear runtime cost, especially if we think in terms of segmented stacks, where `cont.suspend` must search the active stack chain for a suitable handler for its argument.
-To guarantee O(1) transfer of control, some form of static dispatch is necessary.
-In order to dispatch statically we would need to know the target stack a priori, which implies the need for either maintaining a shadow stack or passing around map of control tags to handler addresses.
+The `cont.suspend` instruction relies on traversing a stack of handlers in order to find the appropriate handler, similarly to exception handling.
+A potential problem is that this can incur a linear runtime cost, especially if we think in terms of segmented stacks, where `cont.suspend` must search the active stack chain for a suitable handler for its argument.
+Practical experience from Multicore OCaml suggests that for critical use cases (async/await, lightweight threads, actors, etc.) the depth of the handler stack tends to be small so the cost of this linear traversal is negligible.
+Nonetheless, future applications may benefit from constant-time dispatch.
+To enable constant-time dispatch we would need to know the target stack a priori, which might be acheived either by maintaining a shadow stack or by extending `cont.suspend` to explicitly target a named handler.

 ### Symmetric Transfer of Control